epfl-ada/ada-2020-project-milestone-p3-p3_0x414441/README.md

 * How big must the outlier be for us to take it into account?
 Since we have multiple languages there's a very large number of possible outliers.
 * Are there too many / too few research questions?
+* How should we interpret the p-values of some ITS fits?